ilc-suite/Ilc.SampleApp.AdventureWorks/CompaniesApp/readme.txt

 ### In this Scenario

-The app illustrates how to build a custom detail view with a custom detail controller.
+Project extends Step2 with a custom cube template to add a hover effect and translate the app name